 Unless you’re a security guard or the foreman on a construction site, you probably haven’t used a walkie talkie since you were a kid.
 Yet the idea of instant voice chat with individuals or groups is still pretty compelling.

 There are heaps of free Android and iPhone walkie talkie apps that give you exactly this.
 Let’s take a look at them.

 Walkie talkie apps work like the real devices.
 You listen to all the activity on your chosen channel, then hit the big Speak button when it’s your turn to talk.

-Walkie talkie apps require Wi-Fi or data connections, although due to the heavily compressed audio they use very little data.
-As a result they can even work on an ancient 2G connection, should you find yourself in a place where there’s poor network coverage.
+Walkie talkie apps require Wi-Fi or data connections, although due to the heavily compressed audio, they use very little data.
+As a result, they can even work on an ancient 2G connection, should you find yourself with slow internet speeds on your phone .